 Last year, I set out to use natural dye to create eight different colors for a quilt I was working on.
 After, I marked the variety of color in a photograph by writing the dye goods used for each color.
 I have returned to this photograph on several occasions to remember how this was achieved.
 It's funny all the things in life we swear we will not forget that slip away.
 I have been so happy to have this visual aid of various dye colors from plants, pictured below.
-If you want to see how I use naturally dyed fabrics, find a few of my projects HERE.

 Ten months later, after several more natural dye sessions, I happened upon a large amount of white fabric perfect for dyeing.
 After a garage sale at a textile center, I came home with roughly 10 yards of dye fabric in a combination of linen and cotton.
-For dyeing, I love when I can salvage high-quality fabric that will no longer go to waste.
+I love when I can salvage high-quality fabric for dyeing that will no longer go to waste.
 The dye process is a wonderful way to keep fabric out of landfills and transform a plain white fabric into something unique and beautiful.

 Below, I offer a visual guide to producing a variety of colors from various dye goods.
 There are three ways I have achieved variation through the same dye bath: different fabric, multiple dye baths, and adding Iron as an after-bath mordant.
 As you will see, linen tends to produce a stronger color, the second dye bath produces a lighter color than the first, and Iron tends to darken the color.